Posted December 23rd, 2012 by & filed under Wild Heart Gallery, Creativity & More.

 My first quarter at SWC has introduced me to what seems like a million new healing practices.
 One I find particularly interesting is Psychodrama.
 It is believed that acting out physically frees us from barriers and allows us to act spontaneously in the here and now.
 I like drama and I…

-Posted December 10th, 2012 by & filed under Paintsplash - Art Therapy, Top News.
+Posted December 10th, 2012 by & filed under Art Therapy at SWC, Counseling at SWC.

 by Debbie Schroder